Mid Mountains Legal Blog

 The key difference between a financial resource and property is that a financial resource has the potential to generate future income or assets, while property does not.

 A financial resource is an asset that can be used for the purpose of generating income.
-It is something from which a person can draw financial or monetary resources and includes:
+It is something from which a person can draw financial or monetary resources.
+A court may also consider other items a financial resource.

 How does this affect property settlements?